Creative Space Feasibility Study

 The second phase of our study was to gain input from stakeholders within York Region to assess needs, cultural priorities, readiness and what viable model(s) can look like here.

 The third and final phase of the study is a report and action plan in the form of a written document and podcast.
 Listen to the podcast here.
-The written version of the report will be released in fall 2018.
+The written version of the report will be coming soon, stay tuned!

 Samantha Wainberg, Executive Director, York Region Arts Council